Las Vegas Shaken Baby Allegation Lawyer

 In Nevada, charges related to Shaken Baby Syndrome (SBS) are taken extremely seriously.
 Clients arrested on suspicion of causing a child to suffer SBS can face charges for child abuse, assault, attempted murder, or murder.
 These are felonies that carry the potential for long prison terms if defendants are proven guilty.
 Charges relating to SBS can be reduced or dropped if the appropriate defense is established.
-It is essential that anyone accused of causing SBS retain a skilled criminal defense attorney with experience handling the delicate and emotionally-charged nature of SBS allegations.
+It is essential that anyone accused of causing SBS retain a skilled Las Vegas criminal lawyer with experience handling the delicate and emotionally-charged nature of SBS allegations.

 What is Shaken Baby Syndrome?